wormsenseLab/AnalysisFunction/README.md

 # AnalysisFunction

 Analysis Function provides scripts to analyze electrophysiological data recorded with the HEKA system: the FALCON patch clamp system which combines the application of mechanical stimuli with self-sensing cantilever (Patch Clamp folder) and the two electrode voltage clamp system (TEVC folder).
+Author: Sylvia Fechner, PhD.

 ## TEVC data
  - [How to use Scripts](#how-to-use-scripts)